VisLab/EEG-Clean-Tools/README.md

 Version 0.26 Released 1/7/2015
 * Release to fix bug in cleanLineNoise --- channels that are not lineNoiseChannels were set to zero rather than being carried forward.

+Version 0.27 Released 1/7/2015
+* Correct version of bug fix in cleanLineNoise -- watch that single precision conversion!